apiaxle/website/api.md

 * Object where the keys represent the HTTP status code of the endpoint or the error returned by apiaxle (QpsExceededError, for example).
 Each object contains date to hit count pairs.

+# /v1/api/:api/unlinkkey/:key
+## Disassociate a key with an API meaning calls to the API can no
+longer be made with the key.

+The key will still exist and its details won't be affected.
+(PUT)
+### Returns

+* The unlinked key details.

 # /v1/apis
 ## List all APIs.
 (GET)